Ultimate Guide to Bwindi Gorilla Trekking from Kigali: Shortest Route to Uganda’s Gentle Giants

 Key Items to Bring for Your Bwindi Gorilla Trekking Experience

-Key items to include when packing for an enjoyable gorilla trekking trip in Bwindi Impenetrable National Park are a safari hat, waterproof trekking boots, long-sleeved shirts, gardening gloves, a backpack, sunglasses, a first aid kit, insect repellent, toiletries, and a valid gorilla permit.
+Key items to pack for an enjoyable gorilla trekking trip in Bwindi Impenetrable National Park are a safari hat, waterproof trekking boots, long-sleeved shirts, gardening gloves, a backpack, sunglasses, a first aid kit, insect repellent, toiletries, and a valid gorilla permit.